-Efforts to promote replication of the DIF approach have taken place.
+- 32. Efforts to promote replication of the DIF approach have taken place.
 Efforts have been made by UNCDF and the LDP/PSU to advocate that the regional authorities take over the approach and replicate it in all woredas.
 Replication of PRA from the 3 participating woreda and their selected pilot kebeles to non-participating kebeles has not taken place.
-This is mainly due to the non-availability of discretionary capital investment funds and also the fact that this might create some expectations that can not be met under the prevailing circumstances given that the ANRS does not have funds for discretionary investment funding at present.
-Introduction of the PRA manual must be accompanied by discretionary capital investment funds for it to be a useful participatory planning process.
+This is mainly due to the non-availability of discretionary capital investment funds and also the fact that this might create some expectations that cannot be met under the prevailing circumstances given that the ANRS does not have funds for discretionary investment funding at present. - 33.
 The World Bank has been planning for over a year now for a nation-wide Local Investment Grant (LIG) which in principle is very similar to the LDP DIF.
-The Concept Note for the proposed LIG is not yet available but the MTET held meetings with the World Bank Task Manager and additional follow-up meetings have been held between the UNCDF Programme Officer and the World Bank to ensure that the LIG uses the already developed Investment Manual and other relevant systems from LDP.
+The Concept Note for the proposed LIG is not yet available but the MTET held meetings with the World Bank Task

+Manager and additional follow-up meetings have been held between the UNCDF Programme Officer and the World Bank to ensure that the LIG uses the already developed Investment Manual and other relevant systems from LDP.
 This means that UNDP/UNCDF in Addis Ababa has to try to ensure that the Concept Note for the proposed Local Investment Grant (LIG) includes reference to already developed operations manuals and piloted interventions in Amhara Region when it is finalised by the World Bank.